Note

 From the dropdown lists, choose the subscription and resource group that contains your domain controller and where you intend to deploy your availability group.

 Use the slider to select the number of virtual machines that you want to create for the availability group.
 The minimum is 2, and the maximum is 9.
-The virtual machine names are pre-populated, but you can edit them by selecting Edit names.
+The virtual machine names are prepopulated, but you can edit them by selecting Edit names.

 For Region, select a region.
-All VMs will be deployed to the same region.
+All of the virtual machines are deployed to the same region.

 In the Image list, select the image with the version of SQL Server and the operating system you want.
-Use the dropdown to change the image to deploy.
+Use the dropdown list to change the image to deploy.
 Select Configure VM generation to choose the VM generation.

 Under Virtual machine administrator account, provide a username and password.
 The password must be at least 12 characters and meet the defined complexity requirements.
 This account will be the administrator of the VM.